jdredman/vim-config/README.md

   filetype indent on
 endif

-" Keep same indent on return when theres now auto indent set autoindent
+" Keep same indent on return when theres no auto indent set autoindent

 " Set color scheme